why is soursop illegal in the us?

 It's clear to me that soursop saved my life and I'm grateful for its healing powers.

-Why Is Soursop illegal in the us? |
+Conclusion: Why Soursop is illegal in America!

 The mystery of why soursop is illegal has been uncovered.
 It all boils down to the fact that the fruit contains a compound called Annonacin.
 Research has shown that this compound has toxic and potentially carcinogenic properties.
 Hence, the concerns of regulators have led to the soursop being banned in many countries.